abdullahkhawer/find-and-report-secrets-in-code/docker/README.md

 The variables referred using `$` are supposed to be created on the repository under `CI/CD Settings` page.

-The image used in this GitLab CI job is built using the Dockerfile that is present in a repository here: `https://github.com/abdullahkhawer/find-and-report-secrets-in-code/blob/master/docker/Dockerfile`

 An example of build command is below:
 `docker buildx build --platform linux/amd64 -t "abdullahkhawer/find-and-report-secrets-in-code:latest" --no-cache -f ./docker/Dockerfile .`

-The image used is this one which is publicly available.

 ## Notes

 - A sample Gitleaks configuration file can be found here if interested in using it: `https://github.com/abdullahkhawer/find-and-report-secrets-in-code/blob/master/.gitleaks.toml`
 - The Atlassian user should have access to the Confluence app, the `View` and `Add` permissions in the space on it and the `Can edit` permission on the page in that space.
 Also, you need to create an API token as the password won't work.

-For more details, check the following repository on GitHub: https://github.com/abdullahkhawer/find-and-report-secrets-in-code/
+For more details, check out the following repository on GitHub: https://github.com/abdullahkhawer/find-and-report-secrets-in-code/

+## License

+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 #### Any contributions, improvements and suggestions will be highly appreciated. 😊